dfkotz/metahashcheck/README.md

 A pair of scripts to monitor a tree of immutable files to alert the owner to possible data loss or data corruption.

-**Warning**: I do not advise using this tool on synchronization-based network drives like Dropbox and Google Drive, because they do not behave well when used with Unix-type tools.
-When I last tried it on Google (2022?) there would sometimes appear 'phantom' duplicate files (two files with the same name); in Dropbox (still true as of December 2023) any files that are not cached locally appear to have zero size.
+**Warning**: This tool never worked well on synchronization-based network drives like Dropbox and Google Drive, because they do not behave well when used with Unix-type tools.
+When I last tried it on Google (2022?) there would sometimes appear 'phantom' duplicate files (two files with the same name); in Dropbox (still true as of December 2023) any files that are not cached locally appear to have zero size. **This branch contains code to survive under Dropbox or Google Drive, but it never worked very well.**

+**This branch will be abandoned, but retained for reference.**

 -- David Kotz, 2019-23